GerJuli/introduction-to-git/introduction_to_git.md

 Now commit this change with a suitable commit message.
 Push this now to your repository.

+If you now change this file you can run `git diff` which will show you the changes that where made.

 ## Gitignore
 Sometimes you do not want git to track every file in your repository.